JigneshRaval/simple-blog/src/pages/javascript/understanding-execution-context-and-execution-stack-in-javascript.md

 This is the simplest part of this entire article.
 In this phase assignments to all those variables are done, and the code is finally executed.

-**Note —** During the execution phase, if the JavaScript engine couldn’t find the value of `let` variable at the actual place it was declared in the source code, then it will assign it the value of `undefined`.
+**Note —** During the execution phase, if the JavaScript engine couldn't find the value of `let` variable at the actual place it was declared in the source code, then it will assign it the value of `undefined`.

 ### Conclusion

 So we have discussed how JavaScript programs are executed internally.
-While it’s not necessary that you learn all these concepts to be an awesome JavaScript developer, having decent understanding of the above concepts will help you to understand other concepts such as Hoisting, Scope, and Closures more easily and deeply.
+While it's not necessary that you learn all these concepts to be an awesome JavaScript developer, having decent understanding of the above concepts will help you to understand other concepts such as Hoisting, Scope, and Closures more easily and deeply.

-That’s it and if you found this article helpful, please hit the 👏 button and feel free to comment below!
-I’d be happy to talk 😃
+That's it and if you found this article helpful, please hit the 👏 button and feel free to comment below!
+I'd be happy to talk 😃